fletcher/Markdown.ooxsl/README.md

 # How to use this #

-* Install the plugin (see the OmniOutliner directions), but I recommend placing in:
+* Install the plugin (see the OmniOutliner directions for more details, as this keeps changing.
+Apparently, as of OO v4, you can finally double click plug-ins to install, but I have not verified this), but I recommend placing in:

 		~/Library/Application Support/OmniOutliner 3/Plug-Ins

+	**NOTE**: If you have trouble getting the plug-in to install -- that's an issue for Omni.
+I can't help you.
+Once you get it installed, if it's not working properly for you then I might be able to help.
+But I'm not actively developing this anymore, since it's pretty much complete as is.

 * Create an outline